-Pierpont reported that Davenport declared that the vision was given by God to let the mourning citizens find comfort in knowing how their loved ones had perished.
+Pierpont reported Davenport declared God gave him the vision to let the mourning citizens find comfort in knowing how their loved ones perished.
 The story of the phantom ship was later turned into a popular poem by Henry Wadsworth Longfellow.

 As for the Rev. Peters, aside from pandering to the Anglicans to make a better story for his book, it’s not exactly clear why he fabricated the story about Gregson in his history more than 100 years later.
-The actual story of how the church obtained its land in New Haven is far less scintillating, though there is a kernel of truth in Peters’ story buried in it.
+The actual story of how the church got its land in New Haven is far less scintillating.
+However, Peters buried a kernel of truth in his story.

-After Gregson died at sea, his estate was not settled until 1715, and his property was distributed to his heirs in New Haven.
-The Colony itself had long been eliminated, in part because its leaders sheltered the Regicides who overthrew the king during the English Civil War.
+After Gregson died at sea, his estate didn’t get settled until 1715.
+His property went to his heirs in New Haven.
+The colony itself had long been eliminated, in part because its leaders sheltered the Regicides who overthrew the king during the English Civil War.

 In 1736, however, the Rev. Jonathon Arnold filed a deed with the county that claimed he had purchased a portion of Gregson’s land from his grandson William in London.
 Arnold, an Anglican missionary, planned to build a church and glebe.

-When Arnold attempted to take possession of the land, however, he was attacked by New Haven residents and prevented from trying to prove his case by Gregson’s descendants who were then using the land.
+When Arnold tried to take possession of the land, however, New Haven residents attacked him.
+They prevented him from proving his case by Gregson’s descendants, then using the land.

-There is no more record of Arnold pursuing the claim, and Croswell notes there is an undocumented assertion that he died at sea shortly after the incident.
+There is no more record of Arnold pursuing the claim.
+Croswell also notes an undocumented assertion that he died at sea shortly after the incident.
 In 1752, the church finally purchased land on which it now stands in a private transaction.

 Whether Peters fabricated his account or simply misreported the story from memory isn’t clear.
-Far more controversial were his accounts of Connecticut Blue Laws.
-While the Puritans were very strict about what activities were allowed on the Sabbath, Peters took additional license in his book, claiming that the laws against violating the Sabbath were more extreme than they are.
+His accounts of the Connecticut Blue Laws created far more controversy.
+While the Puritans had strict rules about Sabbath activities, Peters took additional license in his book.
+He claimed the laws against violating the Sabbath were more extreme than they really were.

 Not surprisingly, his stories were met with outrage in Connecticut.
-James Hammond Trumbull published his volume: The true-blue laws of Connecticut and New Haven and the false blue-laws invented by the Rev. Samuel to rebut Peters’ telling of Connecticut history.
+James Hammond Trumbull published his volume: The true-blue laws of Connecticut and New Haven and the false blue-laws invented by the Rev. Samuel Peters.

-The remainder of Peters life was frustrating.
+Peters spent the rest of his life in frustration.
 He never obtained what he considered adequate compensation for the loss of his Connecticut estate during the Revolution.

-He returned to America and pursued, in vain, an attempt to establish a state, Petersylvania, on 10,000 acres in Wisconsin that he claimed, but he never succeeded.
-Ironically, American government forces prevented Peters from trying to enforce the claim against Indian lands; another of Peters’ frequent criticisms of America was that the founders had stolen their land from the native people.
+He returned to America and tried in vain to establish a state, Petersylvania, on 10,000 acres he claimed in Wisconsin.
+But he never succeeded.
+Ironically, the American government prevented Peters from trying to enforce the claim against Indian lands.
+Another of Peters’ frequent criticisms of America was that the founders had stolen their land from the native people.

-Late in his life, Peters’ nephew John Samuel Peters – who would go on to be governor of Connecticut – asked his poor and ailing uncle to return to Hebron in Connecticut.
+Late in his life, Peters’ nephew John Samuel Peters – subsequently governor of Connecticut – asked his poor and ailing uncle to return to Hebron.
 Peters declined, telling his nephew: I won’t go.
 I’ll die first.”
 And he did, in 1826.